 The Board of Commissioners did not amend the budget during the current fiscal year.
-Actual revenues were \$63,154 more than budgeted revenues.
-Actual expenditures were \$125,327 more than budgeted expenditures.
+Actual revenues were \$39,348 more than budgeted revenues and actual expenditures were \$75,475 less than budgeted expenditures which resulted in a positive variance of \$114,823.
+See the budget to actual comparison for more information.